Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 When the ICO bubble finally popped in 2018, the “market capitalization” of all crypto fell $700B in paper value, an 85% drop from its peak in January.
 This makes it worse than the dotcom bubble’s 78% collapse.
 (Though comparing the “market cap” of crypto to the NASDAQ is [problematic](https://medium.com/@RainDogDance/bitcoin-as-a-novel-market-institution-nic-carter-talk-at-baltic-honeybadger-2018-e085f163b213").)

 Most observers gawked at this collapse.
 To some, the crash represented the [nail in the coffin](https://99bitcoins.com/bitcoinobituaries/) for cryptocurrencies.
-Many were left asking: how can we make sense of crypto after this?
+Many were left asking: how can we continue to believe in crypto after this?

 But of course, we've seen many episodes like this before.

 There are, I believe, 3 major historical precedents that explain the ICO bubble.
 The first and most obvious is the dotcom bubble.
 The second is the boom in penny stocks in the 90s.
-And the third is the P2P file sharing revolution in the late 2000s.
+And the third is the peer-to-peer file sharing revolution in the late 2000s.
 I’ll examine each in turn, and demonstrate how different aspects of the ICO bubble are explained by each of these historical precedents.

 History does not repeat—but there are a few refrains it loves to come back to.

+### LEAD WITH FILESHARING, PUT TECHNOLOGICAL BUBBLES LAST
+### END ON OPTIMISM ABOUT DEPLOYMENT PHASE COMING!!!
+WHOOHOOO!!!!

 # I. Technological Bubbles